Thomas Almeida

-Thomas Guimarães Almeida (born 31 July 1991) is a Brazilian professional mixed martial artist, who currently competes in the Bantamweight division.
+Thomas Almeida (born 31 July 1991) is a Brazilian professional mixed martial artist, who currently competes in the Bantamweight division.
 A professional competitor since 2011, Almeida formerly competed for the Ultimate Fighting Championship (UFC) and Legacy FC, where he became the Legacy FC Bantamweight Champion, vacating the title shortly after signing with the UFC.

 Mixed martial arts career

 Early career

 Almeida made his professional mixed martial arts debut in November 2011.
 He fought extensively in his native Brazil and amassed a record of 7–0 with four wins via KO before making his Legacy FC debut.

 Almeida is managed by Wade Hampel of Big Fight Management.

 Legacy Fighting Championship

 Almeida made his Legacy Fighting Championship debut against Cody Williams on 16 November 2012, at Legacy FC 15.
 Almeida won the fight via KO in the first round.

 Almeida faced George Pacurariu on 6 December 2013 at Legacy FC 26.
 Almeida won the fight via TKO in the first round.

 Almeida was expected to face Aaron Philips on 20 June 2014, at Legacy FC 32 for the vacant Legacy FC Bantamweight Championship.
 However, Philips pulled out of the fight, and he was replaced by Caio Machado.
 Almeida won the fight via TKO in the first round to win the Legacy FC Bantamweight Championship.